 Chimera is a deadly virus that will bear a grisly death unless you are given the antidote.
-The creator of Chimera is murdered and the antidote is stolen by a disavowed IMF agent, Sean Ambrose.
-The Impossible Mission Force, IMF, hire the skilled and charming Ethan Hunt, and the beautiful Nyah Nirdoff-Hall, who has had her share with Ambrose.
-Their mission, should they choose to accept it is to send Hirdoff-Hall undercover to Ambrose and learn what she can for Hunt to bring down Chimera, but they will have to break into a secure lab by jumping off buildings and dodging bullets.
+The creator of Chimera is murdered and the antidote is stolen by a disavowed I.M.F.
+Agent, Sean Ambrose (Dougray Scott).
+The Impossible Mission Force, (I.M.F.), hire the skilled and charming Ethan Hunt (Tom Cruise), and the beautiful Nyah Hall (Thandie Newton), who has had her share with Ambrose.
+Their mission, should they choose to accept it, is to send Hall undercover to Ambrose and learn what she can for Hunt to bring down Chimera, but they will have to break into a secure lab by jumping off of buildings and dodging bullets.
 Its impossible.

 See more »